mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

  -
  ### Discussion/Conclusion (their own limitations & future work)
  - To take better results from MKEML, between two kernels there must be good balance.
  - Determining the number of hidden nodes for a specific application.
+(Time consuming)
+ - Future work: Investigating the finding a better kernel balance parameter.
  ### Reflection on how to adress the limitations of the paper (my ideas )
  ### Datasets (Result)
  ### Comparison/benchmark methods (Results section)